Gene Bartow: College

 Bartow coached at Central Missouri State University from 1961 to 1964, Valparaiso University from 1964 to 1970, and Memphis State University from 1970 until 1974, and he led the Memphis State Tigers to the 1973 NCAA national championship game and consecutive Missouri Valley Conference titles in the 1971–72 and 1972–73 seasons.
 He coached the US national team in the 1974 FIBA World Championship, winning the bronze medal.

-Bartow signed a five-year contract to replace Harv Schmidt at the University of Illinois in 1974 but stayed only one year.
-The Fighting Illini finished tied for last in the Big Ten at 4-14 (8-18 overall) in 1975, Bartow's only season there before he broke his contract and left for UCLA.
-He was succeeded by Lou Henson.
+Bartow replaced Harv Schmidt as head coach at the University of Illinois on 9 March 1974.
+The Fighting Illini finished tied for last in the Big Ten Conference at 4-14 (8-18 overall) in his only season with Illinois in 1975.
+Disenchanted that recruiting violations committed by his predecessor resulted in the program being placed on two years probation subsequent to him accepting the position, he requested and was granted a release from the remaining four years of his contract.
+He was succeeded by Lou Henson on 5 April 1975.

 UCLA

-Bartow left the Midwest for Los Angeles to succeed coaching legend John Wooden as the head coach at UCLA.
+Bartow's departure from Illinois allowed him to succeed John Wooden as the head coach at UCLA on 2 April 1975.
 He led the Bruins from 1975 to 1977, guiding them to Pac-8 titles and a record, including a berth in the Final Four in 1976, falling to Indiana, the undefeated eventual champion.
 In 1977, his second-ranked UCLA lost to unranked Idaho State by a point in the Sweet Sixteen at Provo, Utah.
 As of 2023, his two seasons had the second-highest winning percentage at UCLA, behind Gary Cunningham (.862).